Ever try opening a Lithuanian bank account as a non-resident foreigner?

 And, the moment you announce that you’re a non-resident, non-EU citizen, or have a foreign company, you’ll either be seen as a pariah or get hit with an onslaught of paperwork and questions.

-But despite all the headaches, Lithuanian bank accounts can still offer value to non-residents…
+But despite all the headaches, opening a bank account in Lithuanian can still offer value to non-residents…

 If you’re a non-resident, opening a traditional bank account in Europe can be difficult.